Measuring Under- and Overreaction in Expectation Formation

 (with Torsten Jochem)

-Miami Behavioral Finance Conference 2017, AFA 2018, EFA 2016, Research in Behavioral Finance Conference 2016, Columbia University, Dutch National Bank, Norwegian School of Economics, U Amsterdam, U Bonn, U Michigan.
+Presented at Miami Behavioral Finance Conference 2017, AFA 2018, EFA 2016, Research in Behavioral Finance Conference 2016, Columbia University, Dutch National Bank, Norwegian School of Economics, Universities of Amsterdam, Bonn, Michigan

 Risk Premia in Executive Compensation: A Life-Cycle Perspective, 2010